HOW TO APPLY QUICK LINKS:

 Essential Application Information

-1. Applicants must obtain a bachelor’s degree before the first day of class.
+1. Applicants must obtain a bachelor’s degree before the start of the WSU PAS program in May.

 2. This degree must be from an accredited college or university.

 3. The undergraduate degree may be in any field of study, although science degrees are preferred.

 4. If coursework was completed at a non-US institution, transcripts must be evaluated by a WSU approved evaluation service (WES, etc).
 The results of the evaluation must be sent to Wayne State University.
 Please see the following website for information regarding foreign transcript evaluation:

 1. All applicants must complete the General Test of the Graduate Record Exam (GRE) within 5 years of the time of application submission.
 Exams taken prior to this date will not be considered.